Drs. Brady and Anne Deaton

 Holly Enowski is the Director of Strategic Partnerships for the Deaton Institute, focused on facilitating the expansion of the DSP model to other institutions and building Institute capacity to drive greater impact for global food security.
 As a 2019-2020 Deaton Scholars Program Director and one of the founders of the program, she has a deep institutional knowledge to assist institutions that seek to replicate our interdisciplinary engagement framework.

 Holly is a May 2020 graduate of the University of Missouri where she studied Science and Agricultural Journalism with minors in Agricultural Economics, International Agriculture, and Business.
 While at MU, Holly served on the executive board for Tiger Pantry for three years and was selected for Mizzou 39.
 Now, Holly is an MBA candidate at Washington University in St. Louis and owns her own boutique public relations and marketing freelance firm, HJE Social.
+Holly also works for The Letter Project, an international letter-writing nonprofit, as their Brand Curator and Storyteller.
 Holly is interested in rural development, women’s empowerment, and social entrepreneurship.

 Director of University of Missouri Deaton Scholars Program